genomic-medicine-sweden/tomte/.github/CONTRIBUTING.md

 However, don't be put off by this template - other more general issues and suggestions are welcome!
 Contributions to the code are even more welcome ;)

-If you need help using or modifying genomic-medicine-sweden/tomte then the best place to ask is by creating an [issue] (https://github.com/genomic-medicine-sweden/tomte/issues).

 ## Contribution workflow